open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-configurations-vagrant.md

 ![Become an Administrator](images/vi-become-admin.png)

-WARNING:Before you finish the registration, do not close your browser.
+WARNING: Before you finish the registration, do not close your browser.
 You cannot go to the above registration form again.
 If you are in this situation, look at the ** [Second element of Troubleshooting in this page](#Troubleshooting)**